garfix/nli-go/web-demo/README.md

 To deploy an application on a web server

-## Build the executable
+## Build and run the server

-Inside the directory 'bin', create the executable on the platform of choice (i.e. Linux)
+Inside the directory 'bin', create the server on the platform of choice (i.e. Linux)

- go build nli.go
+    go build server.go

-This will create a file 'nli' in the directory of nli.go
+This will create a file 'server' in the directory.
+Then run the server at port 3333

+    ./server 3333

-## File structure
+## Web apps

-Create the following directory structure on the server:

- public_html
-    css
-    img
-    js
- resources

-And copy all files of the web app, and the necessary resources (for example dbpedia), to the server.
+There are two web apps: `index.html` (the DBpedia app) and `block.html` (the blocks world app)